Threat Of Nuclear: Horrific Facts EVERYONE Should Know

 Don’t try to flee the city without any information.

-Murphy’s Law says you will leave the safety of your home and walk right into the “Hot Zone” trying to save yourself…
+Murphy’s Law states that you will leave the safety of your home and walk right into the “Hot Zone” trying to save yourself.

 So Stay Put.